Monday, August 27, 2007

 Moving along.
 So when I labeled Steve as a social work extraordinaire, I wasn't exaggerating.
 For a term project at school, Steve helped set up the Kids' Zone Mentorship Program, which was designed to give tutoring, counseling, and mentoring to underprivelidged youth growing up in Germantown, Mt.
 Airy, West Oak Lane, and other poverty-stricken/violence-ridden areas of Philly.
 A couple of days after Steve gets back to the States, he is moving to NYC to intern for the Arthur Ashe Foundation.
 In addition, Steve is also an mentor/sponsor at the Gesu School in north Philly, which sits right next to my old high school, St. Joe's Prep.
 Small world.
 Gesu is the first school I ever tutored at.

 The Man of the People in deep thought.
-Here he is trying to comprehend just how good a football player Adam Hepp was at St. Denis
+Here he is trying to comprehend just how good a football player Adam Hepp was in grade school

 Steve Shea and Ryan Keller: arguably the most dominant tandem of all time